-For each of the three years ended 31 March 2018, the percentage of the Group's total purchases attributable to the Group's largest supplier amounted to approximately 13.9%, 22.5% and 24.5%, respectively, while the percentage of the Group's total purchases attributable to the Group's five largest suppliers, in aggregate, amounted to approximately 52.5%, 53.0% and 52.5%, respectively.
+For each of the three years ended 31 March 2018 and the five months ended 31 August 2018, the percentage of the Group's total purchases attributable to the Group's largest supplier amounted to approximately 13.9%, 22.5%, 24.5%, and 18.9% respectively, while the percentage of the Group's total purchases attributable to the Group's five largest suppliers, in aggregate, amounted to approximately 52.5%, 53.0%, 52.5%, and 52.7% respectively.
 The Group's purchase amount from suppliers in Hong Kong was denominated in Hong Kong dollars, while the Group's purchase amount from suppliers in the PRC was denominated in RMB.